Matti Schmid betting profile: Sony Open in Hawaii - PGA TOUR

 At the Sony Open in Hawaii

-- In Schmid's most recent appearance at the Sony Open in Hawaii, in 2025, he missed the cut after posting a score of even-par.
+- In Schmid's most recent appearance at the Sony Open in Hawaii, in 2025, he missed the cut after posting a score of even.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.